dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-04-softmax vs sigmoid.md

 Can be literally expressed as take the exponent value and divide it by the sum of all other exponents (~`34` in the image).
 This will make one important feature of `softmax`, that the sum off all softmax values will add to 1.

 Just by peaking the `max` value after the softmax we get out prediction.
-It is that easy, or the index of the prediction.

 ### Sigmoid